 Remove Annotations

-This transform is generally safe to use.
+This transform removes annotations.
 Although the annotations have no meaning to the python language, they are made available at runtime.
 Some python library features require annotations to be kept.

 • dataclasses.dataclass